Busy tornado season projected across the southern U.S. this spring

 “There are some signals that suggest early March could be interesting,” said John Allen, a professor at Central Michigan University and a research colleague of Gensini’s.

-States bordering the Gulf of Mexico may be at particular risk, including the Mississippi and Tennessee River Valleys.
+States bordering the Gulf of Mexico may be at particular risk, including those in the Mississippi and Tennessee river valleys.

-Into May, tornado risk generally shifts towards the Plains.
+Into May, tornado risk generally shifts toward the Plains.
 Long-term signals are murky at best, and storms over the Plains often feed on smaller-scale features that can’t be sorted out as far in advance.

 Making long-range predictions